Karmaz95/Snake_Apple/README.md

   * &#9744; [AI-Enhanced Vulnerability Research]() `*` (scheduled to release on 01.09.2025)

 ## CrimsonUroboros
 The main tool created during the writing of the [Snake & Apple](https://karol-mazurek.medium.com/list/snakeapple-50baea541374) series is called `CrimsonUroboros`.
-Its description along with instructions for other tools from this repository are in `Tools.md`.
+Its description, along with instructions for other tools from this repository, can be found in [Tools.md](Tools.md).

 ## CONTRIBUTE
 In case of any questions or ideas for improvements, please open a new issue to discuss.
 For any changes related to the tools codebase: